Alaska Sales Tax Calculator 2026

 How This Calculator Works

 This calculator follows Alaska's remote-seller structure from the Alaska Remote Seller Sales Tax Commission (ARSSTC).
 It first applies Alaska's state sales tax component, which is 0.00% for the rate model used here.
-It then applies the selected local jurisdiction rate from the official ARSSTC rate sheet.
+It then applies the selected destination rate from the official ARSSTC rate sheet, including combined city-plus-borough totals where the sheet lists them.

-Results are split into state tax, local tax, combined rate, total tax, and final price.
+Results are split into state tax, borough or area tax, city tax, combined rate, total tax, cap savings, and final price.
 That split is useful because Alaska transactions are mostly a local-tax conversation.
 A one-rate shortcut usually hides where the cost actually comes from and makes troubleshooting harder.

 All math is performed with decimal.js for stable precision.
 That prevents floating-point drift in repeated scenario testing and helps keep tax outputs consistent when you compare multiple jurisdictions or larger purchase amounts.